How to turn connected workers into proactive workers

 GERHARD

 We know everything what's happened in our entire environment.
 We know the humidity inside and outside from the assembly line.
 We know the movements from the robot which assemble the parts, and this all with just one single identifier: the part number.
-And with the AVEVA data hub, we can store our data, combine our data, and also share it.
+And with the AVEVA data services, we can store our data, combine our data, and also share it.

 CHRISTOPH